Kai-E-Yang/cfit_fftw3/README.md

 ## Suggestion
 - use open top BC, TOP_CLOSED=.false.
-- non periodic field line tracing, PERIODIC=.false.
+- non periodic field line tracing, PERIODIC=.false., which assign alpha values on closed field lines only.

 ## Other Note:
 This parallel version is based on FORTRAN OPENMP.